How to fill out the Global Entry application

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-Link: Sign-Up for Global Entry
+Applying for Global Entry

+To get started, pull up the Global Entry application page.
 Near the bottom right, find and click the “Apply Now!” button.

-Next, you’ll answer if you’ve ever applied for the following programs:
+You’ll also have to answer if you’ve ever applied for the following programs:

 - Global Entry

-You must confirm you’re willing to visit an enrollment center before you can continue the application.
+From there you’ll be able to continue filling out the Global Entry application.
+You’ll have to confirm you’re willing to visit an enrollment center before you can continue the application.